"it was a pleasure talking to you - u seem like a really nice guy that has been shit on one too many times" -my friend's wife

 Honesty is important to me, and I have little tolerance for hypocrisy.
 I tend to be a rational/analytical thinker--I have a need for things to make sense.
 So I ask a lot of questions, and I *love* good, long conversations.

-No one can ever remember where I'm from.
-Apparently my looks are generically ethnic; everyone thinks I'm from a country I'm not.
 I'm random and quirky, and have an endless memory for useless trivia.

 What's important to me in the long run is to do something where I make positive moral contributions to the world.
 But that can take many forms, and I think Helen Caldecott is right when she says there are lifetimes within lifetimes.
 Whatever my work is, I enjoy just getting out to do fun things and meet new people.
 I'm exploring various interests; I took glassblowing and ASL classes, and I want to do more (Spanish, comedy, cooking, pottery, filmmaking, music lessons--I really miss making music and wish I could play jazz flute).
 Can't do everything at once though.